harvic3/nodetskeleton/README.md

 ### Observation 👀
-For some reason that I don't understand yet, the dynamic loading of modules presents problems with Node in Cluster Mode, so if you plan to use cluster mode, you must inject the controllers to the **AppWrapper** class instance as shown in the following code sample, otherwise if you are not going to use the cluster mode then you can skip the import of the controllers and let the loading be done dynamically by the **AppWrapper** internal class method.
+If you plan to use cluster mode, you must inject the controllers to the **AppWrapper** class instance as shown in the following code sample, otherwise if you are not going to use the cluster mode then you can skip the import of the controllers and let the loading be done dynamically by the **AppWrapper** internal class method.

 ```ts
 // Node App in Cluster mode